namecheap/terraform-provider-namecheap/docs/guides/namecheap_domain_records_guide.md

 article [Host records setup](https://www.namecheap.com/support/knowledgebase/article.aspx/434/2237/how-do-i-set-up-host-records-for-a-domain/) to get an intro into all available record types provided by Namecheap and workarounds around it.

-Due to our API structure, the provider has restrictions.
-Follow [restrictions](#restrictions) section to read more.
+Follow [restrictions](#restrictions) section to read more about our API and Provider restrictions.

 ## Domain